Jigsaw Academy

 Who is eligible to access the NDIS scheme?

-If you are eligible, the NDIS will provide funding for reasonable and necessary supports that are required for you to live your life and reach your goals.
+To check if you’re eligible, visit the NDIS website.
+If you meet the criteria, the NDIS may provide funding for supports that help you live your life and work toward your goals.

 What are the most common NDIS funding categories that participants use to access support at Jigsaw?